Public health undergraduate internship

 Information or questions

-For more information or questions about the Public Health Undergraduate Internship Program contact Public Health Internship Coordinator Karen Elliott, CHES, MS, PhD .
+For more information or questions about the Public Health Undergraduate Internship Program contact Public Health Internship Coordinator Karen Elliott, CHES, MS, PhD or schedule a meeting during her office hours.

 Request a Reference or Letter of Recommendation